GregFinger/TD-pixelMappingLEDs-2D/README.md

 ![screenshot](/ledPixelData.png)

-This CHOP data can then go directly out to your pixel controller.
+This CHOP data can then go directly out to your led controller.